ARMmbed/mbed-cli/README.md

 ## Unit testing

-Use the `mbed unittest` command to build and run unit tests, or to generate files for new unit tests.
+Use the `mbed test --unittests` command to build and run unit tests, or to generate files for new unit tests.

-Build and run unit tests with `mbed unittest`.
+Build and run unit tests with `mbed test --unittests`.
 The arguments are:

 * `--compile` to only compile unit tests.
 * `--run` to only run unit tests.
 * `-c` or `--clean` to clean build directory.
-* `-d` or `--debug` to prepare debug build.
+* `--profile debug` to prepare debug build.
 * `--coverage <TYPE>` to generate code coverage report where TYPE can be "html", "xml" or "both".
 * `-m <NAME>` or `--make-program <NAME>` to select which make build tool to use where NAME can be "make", "gmake", "mingw32-make" or "ninja".
 * `-g <NAME>` or `--generator <NAME>` to select which CMake generator to use where NAME can be "Unix Makefiles", "MinGW Makefiles" or "Ninja".